Christopher Morel Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (108 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs given up (109 total, 1.3 per game).

-- Miley gets the start for the Brewers, his 12th of the season.
-He is 5-2 with a 3.02 ERA and 34 strikeouts in 56 2/3 innings pitched.
+- The Brewers will send Houser (3-2) out to make his ninth start of the season.
+He is 3-2 with a 3.88 ERA and 30 strikeouts in 46 1/3 innings pitched.

-- In his most recent time out on Wednesday, the left-hander threw four innings against the New York Mets, allowing two earned runs while surrendering three hits.
+- The righty last pitched on Thursday against the New York Mets, when he tossed six innings, allowing two earned runs while giving up seven hits.

-- The 36-year-old has a 3.02 ERA and 5.4 strikeouts per nine innings in 11 games this season, while allowing a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.